Protecting Whales

 For purposes of navigational safety, many waters subject to heavy maritime traffic have traffic separation lanes, proposed by national governments and implemented through international rules.

 Unfortunately, the current traffic separation scheme located south of Sri Lanka overlies a major feeding area for blue whales.
-This presents a significant risk of ship strikes as well as other safety risks.
+This presents a significant risk of vessel strikes as well as other safety risks.

 We are working with the Great Whale Conservancy, IFAW, and the International Maritime Organization and have reached out to the highest levels of the Sri Lankan government, asking them to support this action.